The Functional Movement Screen (FMS) Reviewed

 Despite these limitations, a wave of research produced enough data to be worthy of review by 2015.

-The first review of the predictive validity of FMS was published in late 2015, with a predictably and resoundingly negative conclusion based on generally mediocre data from seven studies:20
+The first review of the predictive validity of FMS was published in late 2015, with a predictably and resoundingly negative conclusion based on generally mediocre data from seven studies:22

 Based on analysis of the current literature, findings do not support the predictive validity of the FMS.
 Methodological and statistical limitations identified threaten the ability of the research to determine the predictive validity of FMS.

-Since that review, a good quality study in the British Journal of Sports Medicine has reinforced all the negative results:22 screening results of a few hundred soccer players were not associated with lower limb injury, and could not even distinguish between injured and uninjured players.
+In 2017, another review in the British Journal of Sports Medicine reinforced the bad news:24 screening results of a few hundred soccer players were not associated with lower limb injury, and could not even distinguish between injured and uninjured players.
 As one of the authors put it, “Any way we sliced it, Functional Movement Screening was no help in predicting injured football players.”
+Quite damning.

-A 2017 study loudly, over-confidently declared in its title that “scapular dyskinesis [“bad” shoulder movement] increases the risk of future shoulder pain by 43% in asymptomatic athletes.”23 This seems to defy skepticism about the importance of scapular dyskinesia — and therefore the value of screening for it.
-And it was cited that way by FMS proponents.
+A little here and there, but not enough to move the needle, as the reviews showed.
+And what positive evidence does exist seems to have major flaws.
+For instance, a good example is a 2017 study that loudly declared in its title that “scapular dyskinesis [“bad” shoulder movement] increases the risk of future shoulder pain by 43% in asymptomatic athletes.”26 This seems to defy skepticism about the importance of scapular dyskinesia — and therefore the value of screening for it, and so it was cited that way by FMS proponents.

 But the headline is extremely misleading.
 This is a great example of lying with statistics: it’s only a 43% greater relative risk, relative to a small total count of injuries.
 The difference in absolute risk is very minor, and the authors concede in the body of the paper that “screening for scapular dyskinesia is not a useful approach to predict shoulder pain.”
 Many shoulder problems almost certainly are not announced by subtle scapular movement issues.
 For instance, frozen shoulder is a strange but common condition with metabolic roots, and probably there isn’t the slightest reliable clue that it’s coming before it does.